sharanraj16/ultimateRPS/README.md

 Special thanks to:

+Special thanks to:

-- **[Tech Tamil](https://www.youtube.com/channel/UC1k3KqfKp5TC-_V1wC2Rf8w)**: For insightful tutorials on web development technologies.
+- **[Error makes clever](https://www.youtube.com/@ErrorMakesClever)**: For insightful tutorials on web development technologies.
-- **[Logic First Tamil](https://www.youtube.com/channel/UCpJY4ELdCCyKNv5YH51aQkA)**: For clear explanations of programming concepts and logical problem-solving approaches.
+- **[Logic First Tamil](https://www.youtube.com/@LogicFirstTamil)**: For clear explanations of programming concepts and logical problem-solving approaches.
 - **Code Institute**: For providing a comprehensive Full Stack Developer course that enabled the development of this project.
 - **Slack Community**: For the continuous support and collaboration throughout the course, contributing to the successful completion of this project.